npm/cli/docs/content/using-npm/config.md

 * Type: Boolean

-When "true" displays the message at the end of each `npm install` aknowledging the number of dependencies looking for funding.
+When "true" displays the message at the end of each `npm install` acknowledging the number of dependencies looking for funding.
 See [`npm fund`](/cli-commands/npm-fund) for details.

 #### git